iamjhonaldrix/SameNetworkChats/README.md

 Set a password when prompted.

-2. Join as Client
+2. JOIN AS CLIENT

-Run the same file on another device:
+Run the same program on another device:

 python main.py